f5devcentral/f5-big-iq-lab/docs/class6/module5/lab1.rst

   :scale: 40%
   :align: center

-.. note:: It is possible to add multiple devices having same name conflicts into the same silo.
+.. note:: If you know all the devices from 1 data center have the same conflicts,
-          Then using BIG-IQ to name those objects and resolve the conflicts.
+          you can put all of those devices in the same silo and fix the conflict once.

 8. Once the device is added to the silo, import the device configuration.